Archive : Historical MD&A

 Asset Enhancement Projects

-- CentralWorld started a phase-by-phase major renovation since 4Q16 and is expected to finish in 2Q18.
-The occupancy rate at the end of 3Q17 was 83%, a decrease from the previous quarter at 92%.
+- 1) CentralWorld started a phase-by-phase major renovation since 4Q16 and is expected to be progressively completed by 3Q18.
+Occupancy rate at the end of 3Q17 was 83%, a decrease from the previous quarter at 92%.
 Consequently, the income contribution of CentralWorld was lowered YoY.

-In 1Q17, the average rental rate of all retail properties was THB 1,644 per sqm/month.
-Excluding new malls launched in 2016, CentralPlaza Nakhon Si Thammarat, and asset enhancement projects in 1Q16 and 1Q17 i.e. CentralPlaza Pinklao and CentralWorld, the same store average rental rate of other retail properties grew by 3.5% YoY from THB 1,532 per sqm/month to THB 1,586 per sqm/month.
-The same store rental growth was primarily driven by the growth of rental rate with lower rental discounts in most projects, together with impressive double-digit rental growth after contract renewal, together with impressive rental growth of CentralMarina after renovation.
+In 3Q17, the average rental rate of all retail properties was THB 1,630 per sqm/month.
+Excluding new malls launched in 2016, namely CentralPlaza Nakhon Si Thammarat, and asset enhancement projects in 3Q16 and 3Q17 i.e., CentralMarina, CentralPlaza Rama 3, and CentralWorld, the same store average rental rate of other retail properties grew by 3.3% YoY from THB 1,576 per sqm/month to THB 1,629 per sqm/month.
+The same store rental growth was primarily driven by the growth of rental rate with lower rental discounts in most projects, especially at CentralPlaza Chiangrai with double-digit rental growth after contract renewal, together with impressive rental growth of CentralMarina after renovation.
 Excluding new and renovated projects, same store rental revenues for 3Q17 increased approximately by 3.4% YoY.

 Table 1: Operational Statistics

 3Q17 consolidated rental and services revenue increased by 1.6% YoY to THB 6,422 mn.
 The increase in revenue was primarily due to: